mohd-afeef-badri/psd/joss/paper.md

 Current computational challenges in earthquake simulation include: (1) the need for billion-scale degree-of-freedom problems to capture realistic fault-to-site scenarios [@hori2018application], (2) integration of complex material behaviors including fracture mechanics for damage assessment, and (3) efficient mesh generation and partitioning for irregular geological domains often constructed directly from digital elevation maps (DEM).
 While tools like `OpenSees`[@mckenna2011opensees] excel in structural analysis and `SPECFEM3D` [@Peter_Forward_and_adjoint_2011] addresses seismic wave propagation.
 It is of interest  to have an open-source solution with integrated platform addressing the complete fault-to-site simulation workflow with HPC scalability.

 `PSD` tries to fills this gap by providing a unified computational framework that combines earthquake source modeling, wave propagation simulation, and structural damage assessment within a single scalable solver.  `PDS`'s integration of advanced meshing-partitioning capabilities (`top-ii-vol`), sophisticated material modeling (`Mfront` interface), and fracture mechanics positions it uniquely for comprehensive seismic risk assessment applications requiring both regional-scale wave propagation and local structural response analysis.

+# `PSD` Features and Architecture

+`PSD` provides a comprehensive suite of physics modules addressing diverse computational mechanics applications around earthquake simulations.
+It includes dedicated modules for linear elasticity, elastodynamics, fracture mechanics, soil dynamics, and elasto-plasticity, making it suitable for applications ranging from static structural analysis to dynamic earthquake simulation and material damage assessment.
+The `Mfront` interface significantly enhances this versatility by enabling users to implement custom non-linear material models that can be integrated into any of these physics modules, extending `PSD`'s applicability beyond the built-in constitutive laws.

+`PSD` adopts a layered architecture that separates mathematical formulation from computational implementation while maintaining high performance through strategic integration with `FreeFEM` for finite element discretization, `PETSc` for scalable linear algebra, and `Mfront` for sophisticated material modeling. `PSD` follows a code generation approach where users specify problem configurations through command-line options, and the software automatically generates optimized code tailored to specific physics, dimensionality, and boundary conditions.
+This design enables computational efficiency while preserving flexibility for diverse solid mechanics applications across the available physics modules.

+The parallel computing architecture in `PSD` employs domain decomposition strategies which enable distribute memory parallelization which are optimized for large-scale FEM simulation [@dolean2015introduction]. `PSD` has demonstrated scalability up to 24,000 cores and capability for handling problems with over 5 billion unknowns for earthquakes.
+The integration with the `top-ii-vol` meshing tool provides efficient on the fly mesh generation and partitioning specifically designed for earthquake simulation geometries, eliminating traditional bottlenecks associated with sequential meshing approaches.

+Each of `PSD` 's module undergoes comprehensive validation and verification testing to ensure numerical accuracy and reliability across its diverse physics modules.
+The validation framework includes cross-comparison with established numerical codes, comparison with experimental results, and verification against manufactured analytical solutions.
+Some of the validation results covering all physics modules are documented and publicly available at https://mohd-afeef-badri.github.io/psd/#/validation, providing users with confidence in the `PSD`'s accuracy for their specific applications.

 # Example Workflow for Earthquake Simulation in PSD